MFernstrom/OWASP-ASVA-v4-password-microservice/README.md

 Example: `./x86_64-linux-ASVAv4PasswordMicroservice 6000` to run on port 6000.

 ## Accessing the service
 Endpoint is available at `/api/password` on port `9080` by default.
-Example `http://localhost:9080/api/password` by making an HTTP FORM POST with a form key 'password' and the password to check as the value.
+Example `http://localhost:9080/api/password` by making an HTTP FORM POST with a form key `password` and the password to check as the value.

 # Building it
 Built with versions